What’s new in 2026

 Tipped Minimum Wage

 This increases in line with the state minimum wage and equals 60% of the state minimum wage.
-Employers are eligible for a maximum tip allowance of 40% but must be able to show that the employee received the minimum wage when the tip allowance and employer-paid wages are combined.
+Employers may apply a maximum tip credit of 40%, but must be able to show that the employee received the minimum wage when the tip allowance and employer-paid wages are combined.

 Equal Pay Reporting

-Under the Illinois Equal Pay Act, employers with at least 100 employees in Illinois that file an Annual Employer Information Report (EEO-1) with the Equal Employment Opportunity Commission (EEOC) must apply to the Illinois Department of Labor to receive an Equal Pay Registration Certificate.
+Under the Illinois Equal Pay Act, employers with at least 100 employees in Illinois must apply to the Illinois Department of Labor (IDOL) to receive an Equal Pay Registration Certificate.

 The application will require businesses to share the following:

-- A list of all employees from the last calendar year, separated by the characteristics included on an EEO-1 statement.
+- A list of all employees from the prior calendar year, separated by race, ethnicity, and gender categories, in a text-searchable format (e.g., Excel).

-- Details of each employee, including the employee’s place of work, start date, hours worked, and total wages.
+- Details of each employee’s place of work, start date, hours worked, whether they’re paid hourly or by salary, total wages, and whether a collective bargaining agreement applies.

-Employers will be assigned a due date and be notified by the Illinois Department of Labor at least 120 days before the application is due.
+New businesses will be assigned a due date and be notified by the Illinois Department of Labor at least 120 days before the application is due.
+Existing businesses will be notified at least 180 days before the due date.
 Recertification is required every 2 years.

 Meal Breaks

-The 2023 ODRISA amendments add a requirement that employees working more than 7.5 hours in their shift are entitled to an additional 20-minute meal break for every additional 4.5 hours worked.
+Employees working more than 7.5 hours in their shift are entitled to an additional 20-minute meal break for every additional 4.5 continuous hours worked.

 Rest Breaks